trussworks/trussels-guide/docs/trussels.md

 ## Resource: Communication Expectations
 Communication is essential.
 We have a number of tools to use here at Truss, though some are far more prevalent than others.
 Slack is our number one tool for internal communications — you will receive very few e-mails from other Trussels.
 This :lock:[doc](https://docs.google.com/document/d/1auMZSl-tUleBpJC8WjG6dtCvaEtjbbbCMnsVR7bIP8c/edit#heading=h.mw7235wtjesw) will provide you more info on that as well as expectations around Zoom, communication during business travel, and general communication tips:

-## Practice: Expect to use Slack a lot
+## Practice: Use Slack, not email
 We value open and transparent communication, which makes Slack a better communication tool for us than email.
 (Our other major communication tool is :lock:[Zoom, for video conferencing](https://docs.google.com/document/d/1P2QzYm5v21IdrgbDjEZG2kq9E5GCu5lcSPv-2-2RxCg/edit).)

+Please try to avoid feeling pressured to monitor Slack closely.
+Active communication is crucial in any distributed company, but Slack can also become a source of interruptions and distractions.
+Temporarily muting Slack for awhile when you need focus time is encouraged.

 All Slack channels begin with “#” — you’ve seen some mentioned in this guide already.